 Sharing yourself is perhaps the most important contribution you can make.
 As you give yourself, a supportive climate forms around the intern and from that time on the relationship is one of mutual trust and caring.
-When you welcome the intern, show concern over personal matters and begin to introduce him/her to the community, you encourage and support the intern's ministry.

 10. WHY IS A COMMITTEE NECESSARY?
 WE WOULD WANT TO DO THIS NORMALLY!